zhuyizheng/FLSim/README.md

 - `--local-epochs`: The number of epochs used on each client's local training
 - `--epochs`: The number of global epochs
 - `--gpu`: The id of the GPU to train on (if GPU is available)
+- `--bit`: The bit-length of fixed-point integers that encode model updates